tweag/nickel/rfcs/003-nix-nickel.md

   another.
 - There would be a contract to distinguish the different kind of strings in order enforce the usage of e.g. Nix style contexts for writing Nickel for Nix.
-We want to avoid users loosing context unknowingly.
+We want to avoid users loosing or missing context unknowingly.

 Alternative: something like `g-exp`.
 No magic, no extension, but less ergonomic.